 These are mostly blue-collar men trying to make a living and provide for their families, and bureaucratic obstacles are placed in their way.

-I want our Illinois legislators to ask themselves: Does suspending licenses help child support collection, or does it reduce collection, burden taxpayers and cause unsafe conditions on our roads?
+I want our Illinois legislators to ask themselves: Does suspend licenses help child support collection, or does it reduce the collection, burden taxpayers and cause unsafe conditions on our roads?

-I can’t begin to tell you how counterproductive taking away a drivers license is.
+I can’t begin to tell you how counterproductive taking away a driver’s license is.
 These guys have to drive to work — especially in rural parts of our state.
-Sometimes their job requires a drivers license because they’re driving a truck, a bus, an Uber car or a taxi.
+Sometimes their job requires a driver’s license because they’re driving a truck, a bus, an Uber car or a taxi.
 Sometimes they’re driving the company vehicle to the job site.
-Whatever it is they’re doing, trying to make a living, trying to get current on child support, having the state take away their drivers license does not help.
+Whatever it is they’re doing, trying to make a living, trying to get current on child support, having the state take away their driver’s license does not help.
 I shake my head so often at the laws we pass in this country.
-We are our own worst enemy.
+We are our own worst enemies.

 Jeffery M. Leving, founder and president of The Law Offices of Jeffery M. Leving, Ltd., is an advocate for the rights of fathers.
 He is the author of “Fathers’ Rights and How to be a Good Divorced Dad.”